Your type of salivary gland cancer depends on:

 This type of tumour is more common in women than men.

 Adenoid cystic cancers

 About 15 out of every 100 salivary gland cancers (15%) are adenoid cystic cancers.
-They are the most common type of cancer that develops in the minor salivary glands.
+They are one of the most common types of minor salivary gland cancer.

 Adenocarcinomas are rare cancers of the salivary gland.
-They develop in the epithelial cells – the lining cells of the body.
+They develop in the epithelial cells.
+These are the lining cells of the body.